Our property expert for Cornish Cottage Holidays, Janine Woods, shares her many years of expertise and knowledge about buying...

 TripAdvisor and other online platforms are great to find fantastic places to see in the local area.
-There is nobody who knows your property and what is close to enjoy better than you!
+However, there is nobody who knows your property and the local area better than you!

 In this article, we will outline some of the key things you might wish to include in your guest information folder.

-If you can, consider using photos and maps to make it easy to understand, particularly when discussing off the beaten track places in the local area.
-Especially as your guests may have never visited this location before.
-Or perhaps include links they can access on their phones or devices.
+If you can, consider using photos and maps to make it easy to understand, particularly when discussing off the beaten track places in the area.
+Many guests may have never visited this location before, so it is important to include key details as well as links they can access on their phones/devices.

 A lot of your guests are likely to be first-time visitors, so provide the information they will need to know to make the most of their stay in your guest information folder.
 Mention your property’s main facilities in this section.